Build Convincing Product Pages with E-Commerce Personalization

 - Does the potential buyer open the article using a bookmark link and plans to buy the article directly?

-With the Personalized Commerce option, AX Semantics offers the possibility to automatically create different buying typologies descriptions.
+AX Semantics´ content personalization software offers the possibility to automatically create different buying typologies descriptions.

 Small changes in the product description through personalization leads to an ideal customer experience